humdrum-tools/humdrum-documentation/guide/ch23/index.md

 eighth-note G and the eighth-note B is "strong-to-weak" and that the relationship between the eighth-note B and the eighth-note D is "weak-to-strong."
-In order to procede we need to eliminate all of the data records that contain only a metpos value \-- that is, there is no pitch present in the [`**kern`](/rep/kern) spine.
+In order to procede we need to eliminate all of the data records that contain only a metpos value &mdash; that is, there is no pitch present in the [`**kern`](/rep/kern) spine.
 We can do this using <span class="tool">humsed</span>; we simply delete all lines that begin with a period character: